 This is what sales process stages usually look like:

-1st MUTUAL INTEREST - 1st meeting, initial discovery, mutual interest
+1. MUTUAL INTEREST: 1st meeting, initial discovery, mutual interest

-Sales processes have between 3 - 6 stages, each of them having its own title.
+Sales processes have 3 - 6 stages, each of them having its own title.
 Remember:

-- A sales process is not about activities but milestones - the entire sales process can happen in one meeting, or it can take 20 to move up by two stages.
+- A sales process is about milestones.
+The entire sales process can happen in one meeting, or it can take 20 to move up by two stages.
 That is why a sales process is milestone-based (talked to procurement, having the budget allocated,...).
-It’s not about 1st call, 1st meeting, 2nd meeting, etc.

 - Iterate, iterate, iterate.
 A sales process is a living organism.
 Always revalidate whether it is set out correctly or not.

-If you’re getting stuck at one stage (and that can be only one unfinished milestone among many finished), and at the same time you have several stages wholly done, the individual milestones are incorrectly distributed, and they mess up your sales pipeline.
+If you’re getting stuck at one stage (and that can be only one unfinished milestone among many finished), and at the same time you have several stages completed, the individual milestones are incorrectly distributed, and they mess up your sales pipeline.